-Sling TV has a basic package that includes over 20 cable channels, which can normally only be accessed with a cable subscription.
-Some channels included in the package are TNT, AMC, ESPN, ESPN2, and ESPN3 (Via WatchESPN with your Sling TV login), and many more.
+Sling TV has a basic package that includes over 30 cable channels, which can normally only be accessed with a cable subscription.
+Some channels included in the package are TNT, AMC, ESPN, ESPN2, and ESPN3, plus many more.
 The live streams from Sling TV can be watched on your tablet, computer, phone, or even your TV with a connected device.
-The right setup and Sling TV will let you watch Houston vs Florida State and other college bowl games live directly on your TV.
+The right setup and Sling TV will let you watch Washington vs Alabama online, and other college bowl games live directly on your TV.

-If you are interested, Sling TV currently has a limited-time offer where if you prepay for 3 months of your service upfront you get a free Roku Streaming Stick!
-Or, you can choose to get half off a more full-featured Roku 3 Player.
-Both devices will let you connect Sling TV to your home telivision, so you can watch the Peach Bowl live stream from your living room.
+If you are interested, Sling TV currently has a limited-time offer where if you prepay for 3 months of your service upfront you get a free Roku Streaming device!
+Or, you can choose to get a discount on an Apple TV.
+Both devices will let you connect Sling TV to your home television, so you can watch the Peach Bowl live stream from your living room.